aredn/documentation/arednGettingStarted/node_admin.rst

 Admin navigation & actions
 --------------------------

 In *admin* mode the sections on the **node status** display become editable and new sections with additional options will appear.
-When you hover the cursor over a section and a light gray background appears, this identifies that section as being configurable.
+When you hover the cursor over a section and a gray background appears which identifies that section as being configurable.
 When you click a section, a new settings dialog display will be opened.
 The title at the top of the display tells you what settings you are configuring.
 There is also a ``Help`` button in the upper right corner which will enable extended context-sensitive descriptions of each option which has additional help text.

 Settings can be edited or selected from dropdown lists by clicking in each of the fields.
 If a section has **Advanced Options** you can view and configure them by clicking *Advanced Options* to display those additional settings.
 After making any changes to the configuration settings on each display, you will typically click the ``Done`` button.
 Your changes have been recorded but they have not yet been committed or saved to your node.
 You may also click the ``Cancel`` button to discard any changes you have made and return to the *admin* view.